 Based on the above considerations, Table 1 below identifies the carbon pools and emission sources that may be impacted by an IFM project.
 The table further identifies for each of the five types of IFM activities whether the identified carbon pool and/or emission source has (a) a material effect on overall emission reductions or removals, (b) potentially a material effect (i.e., it may be material only in certain contexts), or (c) no material effect (i.e., it is negligible in size).
 The table assesses the materiality of the changes in pools and sources that can be expected from the implementation of different types of IFM activities relative to the baseline.
-The table also indicates whether the exclusion of a pool or source in the quantification emission reductions or removals, or whether it contributes to uncertainty in the quantification of overall emission reductions or removals, (i.e., it could lead to either over- or underestimation, depending on the circumstances).
+The table also indicates whether the exclusion of a pool or source in the quantification emission reductions or removals may lead to overestimation or underestimation of the overall emission reductions or removals, or whether it contributes to uncertainty in the quantification of overall emission reductions or removals (i.e., it could lead to either over- or underestimation, depending on the circumstances).